What is a sitemap for a website?

 Chapter 8

-Now that you know what a sitemap is, what they’re for and why they’re important, let’s make one for your site.
+Now that you know what a sitemap is, what they're for and why they're important, let's create a sitemap your site.
 Get started with Slickplan in less than a minute.

 Takes literally seconds and there's no credit card required.
 Sign up now

-Start from scratch or use our crawler to crawl your website
+Start from scratch or use our sitemap generator to crawl your website

 Share with your team or migrate straight to your CMS